Monday, April 27, 2026

 Elsewhere, too, there are occasional references in the text intended by the author as brief explanations which, whilst understandable to Americans of his generation, are likely to remain incomprehensible to younger readers.
 For example, he recounts what happened when the dog sledge expedition sent out by Greely to push further north along the north coast of Greenland than anyone had ever gone before reached its destination:

 “With a touch of humour, Brainard carved the words ‘St 1860 x’, i.e., short for ‘started trade in 1860 with ten dollars’, the advertisement for ‘Drake’s Plantation Bitters’, a predecessor of the humorous ‘Burma Shave’ advertisements of another era.”
-(138)

 A little more explanation and information regarding the origins of the First International Polar Year would not have gone amiss either.
 To describe Carl Weyprecht as a scientist is not entirely wrong; after all, in 1879 he did, based on his own experience, author a study on “The Metamorphoses of Polar Ice.”
 It was simply not for this reason that he had become the universally respected initiator of the Polar Year.
 Born in Hesse, in the heart of Germany, the captain of the Austrian Imperial Navy had, following a voyage in the summer of 1871 to the Barents Sea north-east of Spitsbergen, commanded the Austro-Hungarian North Polar Expedition 1872-1874, during which the archipelago named after the then Austrian Emperor Franz Joseph I was discovered.
 Although likely long known to the whalers and sealers of the Barents Sea, this discovery of land so far north was considered a sensation.
-This gave Weyprecht the necessary attention for his plans for international cooperation in the Arctic, the realisation of which he did not, however, live to see.
+This gave Weyprecht the attention he needed for his plans for international cooperation in the Arctic, the realisation of which he did not, however, live to see.

 Such additions would be helpful in these cases, but they are not necessary.

-Of course, Douglas Wamsley – as a glance at the bibliography reveals – is familiar with the relevant literature.
+Of course, Wamsley – as a glance at the bibliography reveals – is familiar with the relevant literature.
 However, he relies primarily on archival sources such as personal letters, diaries and reports.
 In addition to memoirs, he also draws on the contemporary press, but without taking into account the opinions and interpretations of the journalists.
 He is concerned solely with information and statements from those involved.

 The fact that he pays virtually no attention to what others have written about the expedition is not merely because Kislingbury plays only a minor role in it.
-Rather, if one reads between the lines, their interpretations and judgements seem too clear-cut to him.
+Rather, if one reads between the lines, their interpretations and judgments seem too clear-cut to him.
 His professional background as a lawyer likely plays a role here.
 Instead of taking a clear stance, he prefers, like a defense attorney, to let the statements of those involved speak for themselves.
 He merely draws attention to similarities or contradictions between what different people say, or what a single person says at different times.
 This also highlights the problematic nature of statements and memories, a point Wamsley illustrates in the appendix to his book using the discrepancies between the field diaries, later records and Brainard’s even later memoirs.

-By leaving it to the readers, like a jury in court, to form their own verdict, he also avoids the problem that many other authors, consciously or unconsciously, identify with the main subject of the biography, although one cannot deny that the author harbours a certain sympathy for Kislingbury.
+By leaving it to the readers, like a jury in court, to form their own verdict, he also avoids the problem that many other authors, consciously or unconsciously, identify with the main subject of the biography, although one cannot deny that the author harbors a certain sympathy for Kislingbury.

 However, the fact that readers must think for themselves and form their own opinions while reading does not mean that the book is difficult to read.
 On the contrary, Wamsley’s restrained, almost laconic style makes it easy and a pleasure to read.
 Clearly reproduced, well-organised maps make it easy to get an overview.
 The photographs appear to be reproduced at their original size, which is not a problem, apart from in cases where they are half of a stereoscopic image.
 In those instances, they could easily have been slightly larger.
-The images are well chosen, and here too a picture is sometimes worth a thousand words; for when one compares the image of Kislingbury and his scouts (57) with that of the Greely (29), it becomes clear why the two were bound to clash, even though they were actually quite fond of each other.
+The images are well chosen, and here too a picture is sometimes worth a thousand words; for when one compares the image of Kislingbury and his scouts with that of the Greely, it becomes clear why the two were bound to clash, even though they were initially quite fond of each other.
 The dust jacket, designed as a skilful collage, also brings together this highly readable book visually, so to speak.